diegomarquez/game-builder/README.md

         + Method to destroy all callbacks of a timer when it is removed and destroyed ( DONE )
         + Utility method to perform that object destruction ( DONE )
     * State Machine
         + Loose State Machine.
-Any state can go to any state.
+Any state can go to any state. ( DONE )
         + Strict state machine.
 Configurable chain of states.
 Forking positions.
     * Delegates
         + Overview on all the callbacks available to game_object